 90% of the world’s data was created in the last two years, with no slowdown in sight.
 The world is both a data-filled and data-driven place— and data is only becoming more prevalent.

 But, why does that matter to nonprofits?
-Data can help your mission-driven organization perform an action vital to its success: connecting with donors.
-Donors are the people who keep your nonprofit going by giving their time, money, and support to your cause.
-It’s imperative you maintain your relationship with them to hold their attention and support.
+Data can help your mission-driven organization perform an action vital to its success: cultivating donors.
+Donors are the people who keep your nonprofit going by giving their time, money, and support to your cause, and it’s imperative you maintain your relationships with them to hold their attention and support.

 However, data will only work magic for your donor relationships if it is properly managed.
 Incorrect contact information, statistics, and reports will do more harm than good.